Sums of powers, and products of elements of the middle third Cantor set: Introduction.

-It turns out this conjecture is true, and the proof follows easily from earlier works of Sheldon Newhouse \cite{Newhouse} and from a later and more exhaustive treatise by Astels \cite{Astels}; the authors of \cite{Cantor} seem to be unaware.
-Theorem 2.2, Part 1 from Astels' paper\footnote{This theorem follows from theorem 2.3 of Astels' paper which is actually a result by Newhouse \cite{Newhouse}.}, or the more general Theorem 2.4 Part 1, is enough to prove the above conjecture.
-A more recent paper \cite{Sum} also proves this result, and the authors of this paper also seem to be unaware of the work of Newhouse and Astels.
+It turns out this conjecture is true, and the proof follows easily from earlier work of Newhouse \cite{Newhouse} and Astels \cite{Astels}.
+Theorem 2.2, Part 1\footnote{This theorem follows from theorem 2.3 of Astels' paper which is actually a result by Newhouse \cite{Newhouse}.}, from Astels' paper, or the more general Theorem 2.4 Part 1, is enough to prove the above conjecture. \footnote{A more recent paper \cite{Sum} proves this conjecture from \cite{Cantor}, and there is more recent work \cite{Guo} on the general question of the sum of powers, both of which extend the original methods of \cite{Cantor}, but both of which also seem unaware of the work of Astels, which fundamentally work very well for such Waring-Hilbert type questions, as we explain.}

-While Astels' approach works well for the question of finding intervals in the set $\big\{ x_1 ^2 +x_2 ^2 +x_3 ^2 +x_4 ^2: x_1,x_2,x_3,x_4 \in \C \big\}$, it is not immediately clear how his method translates to finding intervals in the product set $\C \cdot \C$.
-In particular $\C \cdot \C$ is not realizable in any obvious way as a generalized Cantor set itself.
-In Athreya, Resnick, Tyson's paper, this question was addressed, and then the topological structure of the set $\C \cdot \C$ was further studied in a different paper \cite{Mult}.
+Astels' approach works well for the question of finding intervals in the set $\big\{ x_1 ^2 +x_2 ^2 +x_3 ^2 +x_4 ^2: x_1,x_2,x_3,x_4 \in \C \big\}$, and pursuing his strategy for the second problem we have to construct certain generalized logarithmic Cantor sets which reduces the multiplicative problem to an additive problem.
+In Athreya, Resnick and Tyson's paper this question was addressed differently, and then the topological structure of the set $\C \cdot \C$ was further studied in a different paper \cite{Mult}.
+There has been more recent work on the Lebesgue measure of the product of the Cantor sets \cite{Marchese}, which extends the original methods of \cite{Cantor}.

-The main ingredient in the proof by Athreya, Reznick and Tyson is the following simple theorem, which was again employed for use by Wang, Jiang, Li, Zhao in their later paper \cite{Sum}.
+The main ingredient in \cite{Cantor} is the following simple theorem, which had earlier appeared in \cite{Cabrelli2}, and which was again employed for use in \cite{Sum}.

 \begin{theorem} Suppose $\{K_i\} \subset \mathbb{R}$ are nonempty compact sets such that $K_{1}\supset K_2 \supset K_3 \supset ..$, and $K= \cap K_{i}$.
 If $F: \mathbb{R}^{m} \to \mathbb{R}$ is continuous, then $F(K^{m})=\cap F(K_{i}^{m})$. \end{theorem}